About

 CBT Committee

-In July, 2007 the villagers formed the CBT Committee.
-There are 10 official committee members and another 5 auxiliary members.
-The members also work closely with the local Commune Council.
-The committee is responsible for the management of the CBT including managing the homestays, cooking group, tourism activities, reports to local authorities and the rotation of duties amongst its members.
+In July, 2007 the villagers formed the CBT committee.
+There are 15 committee members.
+The members work closely with the commune council and governmental agencies.
+The committee is responsible for the management of the CBT including the homestays, cooking group, tourism activities, reports to local authorities and the rotation of duties amongst its members.
 All the committee members are non-salaried.

 In addition, Tath Sophal, is the GHF-CBT Coordinator.
-He is responsible for the overall management and operations of the CBT including accounting, marketing and communications with Global Heritage Fund.
-GHF currently pays for the running costs of the CBT.
+He is responsible for the overall management and operations of the CBT including accounting, marketing and communications with Global Heritage Fund, donors and other stakeholders.

 Currently, over 70 villagers are directly involved in the CBT as tour guides, cooks, homestay owners, musicians and in other areas.